-Fisherfolk's Colony Z-13 gives classes to train young people for the fishing profession MEETING AT THE FUNBIO HEADQUARTERS In December, representatives from initiatives supported by the Environmental Education Project, which aims to bolster Community-Based Tourism (CBT) and Artisanal Shipbuilding, convened at the FUNBIO headquarters.
-The session provided an overview of the development and preliminary results of the projects, while also fostering integration among the teams funded by the Environmental Education Project.
+Fisherfolk's Colony Z-13 gives classes to train young people for the fishing profession while also fostering integration among the teams funded by the Environmental Education Project.
 The first day of the gathering focused on bringing together representatives from seven CBT-related initiatives.
 On the second day, attention shifted to five initiatives dedicated to supporting Artisanal Shipbuilding.